-The proposal is to attach a vertical canister antenna to the top and associated equipment to the mid-section of an existing 28-foot street light, resulting in a total height of approximately 32 feet, constitutes a monopole telecommunications facility.
+The proposal is to attach an approximately 4-foot tall antenna extension to the top of an existing City light pole to result in a Monopole Telecommunications Facility.
+The antenna will be shrouded in a canister and mounted on top of the existing street light pole at a height of 27'-5" above ground to result in a 29'-8" pole and associated equipment, including two radio boxes and one breaker box.
+The equipment boxes would be installed on the pole between 9'-0" to approximately 15'-1" in height above grade.
 In such situations, some aesthetic concerns are whether the attachment to the light pole would compromise any of its decorative attributes or result in an awkward-looking street light standard.
 There is therefore, the need for the vertical canister antennas to be as slender as possible and proportional in diameter to that of the light pole and painted to match in color and finish.
 The existing light pole is a plain tubular metal pole that tapers down in diameter from bottom up and does not have any ornamentation.
 The proposed monopole is subject to the following Planning Code development standards (as well as those discussed in the Findings Section of this report), which are followed by staff's analysis in relation to this application: